-Our mission is to feed delicious nutritious food to everybody and everybody.
+Our mission is to feed delicious and nutritious food to everybody.

-Regardless your ability to pay, we wish to feed you.
+Regardless of your ability to pay, our doors will be open to feed you.

 Big Big Table, Inc. will be a Community Café -- a pay-as-you can lunchtime restaurant,

 focused on addressing hunger, reducing food waste, and building community.
 Our mantra is:

 With pay-as-you-can pricing and a significant volunteer component in day-to-day operations,

 everybody has a chance to get what they need and give what they can.